Ban1p7/infiniteBoringGameThing/README.md

 <h1>Infinite Boring Game Thing</h1>

 <h3>This is a 3d infinite game where you use the arrow keys to dodge bad things and get good things.
 I'd say about 25% of mobile games are variants of this exact same concept, but luckily, this isn't those games.
 This was 100% made by me.
-Even the images.
-They weren't going to be, but then I realised my phone has a camera, so...</h3>
+Except the sound effects and font</h3>
 <h6>I used three.js to make this project, which I found was incredibly easy to use.
 I hope to add more textures to things in the future, now that I've found a good stackoverflow page-- I mean figured out how to do that.</h6>
 <br>
 <strong>How to install and run this project:</strong><br>